-Colin Newman is IDFA’s Director of Political Affairs and Strategic Programs.
+Colin Newman is IDFA’s Director, Industry Relations and Political Affairs.
 In his role, he leads the IDFA Political Action Committee and the organization’s grassroots programs, including fly-ins, fly-outs, congressional visits to member companies’ facilities, Congressional leadership awards and IDFA’s new digital advocacy platform.

 To say the COVID-19 pandemic changed the strategies and tactics he has traditionally relied on to ensure IDFA member voices are heard by policymakers is to put it lightly.
 The normally bustling halls of Congress and federal agency buildings are now quiet.
 Lawmakers and policymakers are avoiding the in-person meetings, hearings, happy hours, press conferences and conferences that allow advocates to communicate the importance of various legislative and regulatory efforts.
 And without a significant mitigation of the coronavirus in sight, this new way of conducting business virtually is here to stay for the foreseeable future.